philipwalton/blog/_articles/how-web-components-will-change-css-best-practices.md

 }
 -->

 For about as long as people have been writing CSS, people have been writing CSS the same way.
-Our tools change, methodologies go in an out of fashion, but at the end of the day, we all pretty much serve one CSS file that styles our entire site.
+Our tools change, methodologies go in an out of fashion, but at the end of the day, most of us serve one CSS file that styles our entire site.

 This isn't a critique of our current best-practices, it simply the reality.
 When we say we write modular CSS we mean that nominally.
 All CSS rules are global and every rule has the potential to conflict with every other rule.
 This is just the way it is.